openSUSE/kernel/Documentation/admin-guide/kdump/kdump.rst

 4) crashkernel=size,cma

+	Reserve additional crash kernel memory from CMA.
+This reservation is usable by the first system's userspace memory and kernel movable allocations (memory balloon, zswap).
+Pages allocated from this memory range will not be included in the vmcore so this should not be used if dumping of userspace memory is intended and it has to be expected that some movable kernel pages may be missing from the dump.

-   Reserves additional memory from CMA.
-A standard crashkernel reservation, as described above, is still needed, but can be just small enough to hold the kernel and initrd.
-All the memory the crash kernel needs for its runtime and for running the kdump userspace processes can be provided by this CMA reservation, re-using memory available to the production system's userspace.
+	A standard crashkernel reservation, as described above, is still needed to hold the crash kernel and initrd.

-   Because of this re-using, the CMA reservation should not be used if it's intended to dump userspce memory.
+	This option increases the risk of a kdump failure: DMA transfers configured by the first kernel may end up corrupting the second kernel's memory.

+	This reservation method is intended for systems that can't afford to sacrifice enough memory for standard crashkernel reservation and where less reliable and possibly incomplete kdump is preferable to no kdump at all.

 Boot into System Kernel
 -----------------------